 Over half of all small businesses in the U.S. have a website — but having a website is only the first step in the battle to acquire customers.
 Once you’ve taken your business online, you need to crunch some numbers to get results.
 One of the most important numbers of all is your CAC, or customer acquisition cost.

-What is CAC?
+What is the meaning of CAC?
 Answering that question is key to knowing how to make your online business more successful.
 Getting lots of customers is important, but you also need to know how to keep your CAC reasonable.
 Acquiring customers isn’t worthwhile if they’re actually costing you money!

-Wondering how to calculate customer acquisition cost, and what your CAC can teach you?
+Wondering how to calculate customer acquisition cost, and what it can teach you?
 We’ve got all the answers right here, read on for more!

 What Is CAC?
 The Basics You Need to Know